I was reading a post from YM360 called Are You Drawing a Crowd? Ask Yourself Why.

 The world is your youth room and their is no limit to how many you can fit in it.

-Let your audience, the ones who love Jesus and like you, help in the creation of those things and maybe be the stars of those platforms.
+Let your audience, the ones who love Jesus and like you, help in the creation of those things and maybe become the “stars” of those platforms.

 Sound like a lot of work?
 It is, but you’ll be finding and growing your audience.
-The people looking for hope or peace or God will find you because they’ll be searching.
+The people looking for hope or peace or God will find you because they’ll be searching for it.